-Fortune Analysis: The Tech Superstars Never Went Through Cash Like Today's Big Burners
+The Tech Superstars Never Went Through Cash Like Today's Big Burners

 APPLE

 Apple is a fascinating case study, because the Mac-maker did undergo a few years of steeply negative cash flow, a phenomenon that may be remembered by fans of a Snap or Lyft when they dismiss their big cash deficits.
-But that occurred not at the start, but in a middle period when Apple was already a $8 billion enterprise that had previously been profitable.
+That occurred not at the start, but in a middle period when Apple was already a $8 billion enterprise that had previously been profitable.

-Apple’s 1977 offering statement for its IPO shows FCF of $177,000 for that year––talk about quaint!
-By 1980, the figure reached $14 million, and kept rising until a rough patch starting in 1993 under CEO Michael Spindler.
+Apple’s 1980 offering statement for its IPO shows just one year of negative free cash flow, minus $10,000 for 1977—talk about quaint!
+By 1980, the figure reached $9 million, and kept rising until a rough patch starting in 1993 under CEO Michael Spindler.
 In 1993 Apple had FCF of -$865 million, and suffered another deficit of $399 million in 1995.
 But Apple never showed consistent shortfalls; it careened yearly from positive to negative territory, posting strong free cash flow in 1994 and 1996.
 The turning point came with the return of Steve Jobs in 1997.
 After a few more erratic years, cash flows exploded in the early 2000s.
 Conclusion: Apple never showed negative free cash flow in its early years, and only weathered short-lived deficits as a mature player.

 Total Apple cash burn: Zero (in formative early years).

-Now let’s move to the Fab Four.
+Now let’s move to the Breakneck Burners.

 TESLA

-Note: Editor’s note: An updated version of this story published on June 20.